 To get full credit, your response must be something that (in the judgment of course TA or instructor) could conceivably be discussed in this class.
 It should include one of the 'magic phrases' (or something close).
-To get full credit for this part of the course, you must complete five reading responses satisfactorily during the term, and they must be distributed across the 'five fortnights' of the class (one for each two-week section indicated at the end of the syllabus by code [a] through [e]).
+To get full credit for this part of the course, you must complete five reading responses satisfactorily during the term, and they must be distributed across five time-divisions of the class (one for each section indicated at the end of the syllabus by code [a] through [e]).
 You have considerable freedom in deciding which class sessions or readings to submit reading responses for.
 But the (a) through (e) distribution does require that you spread them across the term instead of (kind of a bad habit!) waiting till the end of the term to do them all.
-They are not accepted late, or for wrong readings for a date.
+Reading responses are not accepted late, or for wrong readings for a date.
+Good idea to try first (a) response in the first two weeks of term.

-In general, in-class discussion groups will occur in the latter part of a class session, and in general you will be assigned to a specific discussion group (based on various algorithms) at the beginning of the groupdiscussion period, although in some cases these might be simply with people sitting near you.
+In general, in-class discussion groups will occur in the latter part of a class session, and in general you will be assigned to a specific discussion group (based on various algorithms) at the beginning of the group-discussion period, although in some cases these might be simply with people sitting near you.
 The general format: Groups discuss, then the whole class discusses.
 To get credit, you must sign onto a page (handed out) that fills in the consensus or major points of view in your group with regard to that session's topics.